python-streamz/streamz/docs/source/collections.rst

    sdf = sdf[sdf.name == "Alice"]
    sdf = sdf.groupby(sdf.x).y.mean()

-The StreamingDataFrames satisfy a subset of the Pandas API, but now rather than operate on the data directly, they set up a pipeline to compute the data in an online fashion.
+The DataFrames satisfy a subset of the Pandas API, but now rather than operate on the data directly, they set up a pipeline to compute the data in an online fashion.